zeek/zeek/doc/frameworks/logging-input-sqlite.rst

 Warning
 =======

-In contrast to the ASCII plugins, the SQLite plugins have not yet seen extensive use in production environments.
-While we are not aware of any issues with them at the moment, we urge to caution when using them in production environments.
+In contrast to the ASCII reader and writer, the SQLite plugins have not yet seen extensive use in production environments.
+While we are not aware of any issues with them, we urge to caution when using them in production environments.
 There could be lingering issues which only occur when the plugins are used with high amounts of data or in high-load environments.